Official Xbox Magazine: Content

 Each issue originally contained a demo disc with both Xbox 360 and Xbox Live Arcade games.
 However, beginning in January 2012, OXM stopped including demo discs, saying "You've told us you don't want the DVD anymore, and we listened....".
+The final demo disc, #131, ended up being in that same issue.

 Each demo contained unlockable content like gamer pics and hidden demos.
 Gamers could play the games and view the videos on the disc to gain points.
 The points had another use in which gamers used their points to research and build equipment for the in-game game 'OXM Universe'.
 'OXMU' was discontinued in OXM's 100th issue.